COVID-19 Social Study

 4. Explore the interaction between psychosocial impact and adherence to healthy and protective behaviours

-5. Identify protective activities during isolation that could buffer against adverse effect
+5. Identify protective activities during isolation that could buffer against adverse effects

 Watch: